 Massachusetts OUI Penalties

-In this page, I have listed the penalties for a Massachusetts OUI offense at each offense level, what the maximum penalties authorized by law are and what the likely penalties are for before and after trial.
+You will see penalties listed at each offense level, what the maximum penalties authorized by Massachusetts law are and what the likely penalties are for before and after trial.

 - The number of prior offenses to this case

 - Whether you refused the Breathalyzer